Accident Insurance System

 In addition, we have specified several restricted occupations―including occupations involving dangers and others that are not conducive to a rewarding education―and our service only provides listings of part-time jobs from which restricted occupations have been screened out.

-To help preserve the living environment of the local community and prevent accidents while commuting to school, our University generally prohibits commuting to school by automobile or motorcycle.
+To help preserve the living environment of the local community and prevent accidents while commuting to school, our University generally prohibits commuting to school by automobile, motorcycle or electric scooter.
 However, vehicles may be permitted to enter the university in exceptional cases, such as when they must be used by persons with disabilities and when they are necessary for students to load or unload equipment, etc.

 In addition, bicycle parking spaces are available on the premises, and we strive to maintain an on-campus environment conducive to learning.
 To help ensure everyone's comfort as they go about their daily lives, we also regularly implement awareness-raising campaigns intended to improve school-commute manners and call for everyone to purchase bicycle insurance.